blakehull/BlockchainVoting/README.md

 ###### work in progress
 Wouldn't it be cool if I could come up with a solid name?

-# COMPLETE REBUILD IN PROCESS!
+# COMPLETE REDESIGN IN PROCESS!